 As many families are travelling for the holidays in the coming months, MedAire and International SOS has developed some recommendations based on their recent research findings that may be helpful for those travelling with children this year.

 Recommendations for Parents Traveling with Small Children:

-1. Ensure children are healthy for travel: Discuss any pre-existing conditions or health issues with your paediatrician prior to traveling.
+1. Ensure children are healthy for travel: Discuss any pre-existing conditions or health issues with your paediatrician prior to travelling.
 If your child has been sick, or becomes sick at the time of departure, share your concerns with a gate agent so a proper assessment can be made prior to take off.
 Taking a preventative approach on the ground will avoid an in-flight emergency where options are limited.

 2. Come Prepared: The most common in-flight ailments for infants and children were gastrointestinal and respiratory related.
 Parents should travel with their own supply of common medications such as analgesics, antihistamines, and anti-emetics should they be needed in flight.
 Always keep these medications in your carry-on luggage, keeping in mind you will need travel size bottles for liquids to meet TSA guidelines.

 3. Location: Choosing the right seat is important.
 If you can afford it, you should purchase infants a seat rather than have them travel as a lap infant.
 The safest option is to have a child secured using an FAA approved child restraint system (CRS) at all times.
 Use the CRS beyond take-off and landing to avoid common injuries such as falling from a parent’s lap or into the aisle.
 If that extra seat isn’t an option, the next best choice is a window or middle seat – many in-flight injuries occurred when items fell from overhead bins; children fell into the aisle, collided with other passengers or the crew meal cart; or hot liquids were spilled being passed over other passengers.
 Keeping infants away from the aisle can reduce risks of common injuries as well as keep your little one more occupied.